YelloooBlue/MCPickle/README.md

 # 🥒 MCPickle
-A Plug-and-Play RAG Orchestrator for Modular Context Protocol Tools
+A Plug-and-Play RAG Orchestrator for Model Context Protocol Tools

 MCPickle is a lightweight, open-source platform that helps Large Language Models (LLMs) dynamically retrieve, select, and invoke MCP (Model Context Protocol) tools — all through an intelligent RAG (Retrieval-Augmented Generation) pipeline.